patagonaa/solar-system/README.md

 ## PSU
 To be able to limit the AC power input (for charging the batteries with a small generator) a Huawei R4830 PSU has been added to the inverter box as well.
 See the Mastodon thread and separate [Github Repo](https://github.com/patagonaa/huawei-r48xx) as well.

+For this, a second level has been added to the inverter box to hold the PSU, the necessary power distribution blocks and circuit breaker and some additional unrelated hardware (auxilary power circuit breaker, ESP32 board)

 ![Photo of the second level of the inverter box.
 A laminated board is mounted on the base plate with 3D printed spacers.
 The PSU, an ESP32, circuit breakers and power distribution blocks are mounted on the plate.](img/05_inverter_box/top-level.jpg)

 ## Misc other CAD parts
+- `cad/battery-connector-mount`: Panel mount for Anderson SB120 and SB50 connectors
 - `din-rail-plug`: Part that fits into the cutout for the DIN rail parts so not each unit has to be filled
 - `esp-box`: Case that fits a LilyGO TTGO T-CAN485 board (with CAN bus and RS485) and an RJ45 breakout board for the inverter RS485
     - v2 splits ESP and breakout board in separate cases
 - `cad/battery-bus-mount`: Mount for pluggable screw clamps which fits in the Battery RJ45 hole to interface with the BMS RS485
-- `cad/battery-connector-mount`: Mount for an Anderson Powerpole connector which fits in the Battery RJ45 hole to power an ESP32
+- `cad/battery-aux-power-mount`: Mount for an Anderson Powerpole connector which fits in the Battery RJ45 hole to power an ESP32
-- `cad/lxcharger-end-cap`: End cap to replace the default barrel jack of an LXCHARGER H65AC with an XT30.
+- `cad/lxcharger-end-cap`: End cap to replace the default barrel jack of an LXCHARGER H65AC DC-DC USB-C charger with an XT30.
 - `cad/mcb-mount`: Part to mount din-rail miniature circuit breakers on a board sideways
 - `cad/top-holder`: Holder to mount a board above the inverter to have make space for the PSU, power distribution blocks, etc. (printed with a pause to insert screw nut).